-1. Provide \$51,851 in funding to the Commerce City/Brighton Police Department's joint Victim Service Unit Domestic Violence Victim Program (DVV).
+1. Provide \$25,000 in funding to the Commerce City/Brighton Police Department's joint Victim Service Unit Domestic Violence Victim Program (DVV).
 Half of the 599 domestic violence victims assisted in 2018, needed financial assistance to avoid homelessness.
 The DVV provides victims, and their dependents, with emergency assistance to escape their abuser and keep a roof over their heads.
-This temporary, emergent, financial support program pays for housing and utility costs.
-The CDBG funding will assist approximately 26 households (82 residents) who are victims of domestic violence.
+This temporary, emergent, financial support program pays for housing and utilities costs.
+The CDBG funding will assist approximately households (54 residents) who are victims of domestic violence.

-A dramatic increase in domestic violence, due to the Stay-at-Home and Safer-at-Home orders given by the Governor and Tri-County Health Department, has been observed by the City's Police Department (PD) DVV program.
-The DVV has requested additional funding to cope with the increases.
 2. Provide \$253,515 to the Minor Home Repair Program and the Arapahoe County Weatherization programs to help 30 LMI families rehabilitate and weatherize their homes.
 This will extend the life and livability of these homes.
-The MHRP may also include homeowner education and resources to help owners maintain and afford their homes, thereby avoiding homelessness.
+The MHRP may also include homeowner education and resources to help owners maintain and afford their home, thereby avoiding homelessness.
 The increased equity in their home improves their economic standing and financial security, thereby avoiding homelessness.